doxout/anydb-sql/README.md

 });
 ```

-But now you can also specify relationships between tables:
+But now you can also add properties based on relationships between tables:

 ```js
 var user = db.define({